Ezmiralda Franja

-Ezmiralda Franja (born 4 February 1997) is an Albanian football defender who plays for Ünye in the Turkish Super League.
+Ezmiralda Franja (born 4 February 1997) is an Albanian football defender who plays for Volos in the Greek A Division.
 She has been a member of the Albania women's national team as well as the Albania U19 squad.

 Club career

 Franja was part of the Vllaznia team that won its first trophy in women's football in September 2014.
 The girls from Shkodra were declared the winners of the Albanian Cup.